 Europe

 Europe can work for families with older kids or teens who enjoy history, food, architecture, and culture.
 These sailings are usually more port-intensive, so families should be realistic about energy levels.
+A European cruise can be amazing, but it is not always the same easygoing pace as a Bahamas or Caribbean family cruise.

 What Families Should Watch Before Booking NCL